Castle Campbell: Destruction and later history

 The Earls of Argyll continued to support the Protestant cause, and in the religious conflicts of the mid-17th century Archibald Campbell, 8th Earl of Argyll, became the leader of the Presbyterian Covenanters, in opposition to the leading Royalist James Graham, 1st Marquess of Montrose.
-In 1645 Montrose's troops, on their way to the Battle of Kilsyth, laid waste to the lands around Castle Campbell, including Dollar and Muckhart.
+In 1645, Montrose's troops on their way to the Battle of Kilsyth, laid waste to the lands around Castle Campbell, including Dollar and Muckhart.
 Many of Montrose's men were MacLeans, long-standing adversaries of the Campbells.
 The castle itself was undamaged, and no siege was attempted.
 In response, Argyll ordered the destruction of Menstrie Castle and Airthrie Castle, both seats of Royalists.
-After the execution of Charles I the Campbells initially supported Charles II, with Argyll placing the crown of Scotland on Charles' head at Scone in 1651.
-However, Argyll opposed Charles' invasion of England, and in 1652 he submitted to Oliver Cromwell's Commonwealth.
+After the execution of Charles I, the Campbells initially supported Charles II with Argyll placing the crown of Scotland on Charles' head at Scone in 1651.
+However, Argyll opposed Charles' invasion of England, and in 1652, he submitted to Oliver Cromwell's Commonwealth.
 Cromwell's forces were garrisoned in Castle Campbell in 1653.
 In July 1654, Royalist rebels attacked and burned Castle Campbell over two nights.

-Argyll was executed following the Restoration of 1660 and his son, the 9th Earl, built Argyll's Lodging in Stirling rather than renovate Castle Campbell.
-Apart from being briefly garrisoned during the Jacobite rising of 1715 the castle was abandoned, and in 1805 the 6th Duke of Argyll sold it to Crauford Tait of Harviestoun, an adjacent estate.
-In 1859 Harviestoun, and Castle Campbell, was bought by businessman and former Lord Provost of Glasgow Sir Andrew Orr.
+Argyll was executed following the Restoration of 1660 and his son.
+The 9th Earl built Argyll's Lodging in Stirling rather than renovate Castle Campbell.
+Apart from being briefly garrisoned during the Jacobite rising of 1715, the castle was abandoned.
+In 1805, the 6th Duke of Argyll sold it to Crauford Tait of Harviestoun, an adjacent estate.
+In 1859, Harviestoun and Castle Campbell was bought by a businessman and former Lord Provost of Glasgow Sir Andrew Orr.
 His son James Orr had excavations carried out at the castle in the 1870s, turning up fragments of stained glass from the windows of the south range.

-In 1948 the then-owners of the Harviestoun estate gave Dollar Glen to the National Trust for Scotland, who arranged for the castle to be cared for by the Ministry of Works.
+In 1948, the then-owners of the Harviestoun estate gave Dollar Glen to the National Trust for Scotland, who arranged for the castle to be cared for by the Ministry of Works.
 Restoration works have included a new roof on the tower, and excavations in the 1980s which revealed charred timbers from the 1654 burning.
-The castle is now managed by Historic Scotland as a scheduled ancient monument.
+The castle is now managed by Historic Environment Scotland as a scheduled monument.